Trust Southcoast Health with Your Breast Biopsy in Fall River, Dartmouth & Wareham, MA

-Our doctors may use X-rays, ultrasound or MRI during a breast biopsy to precisely locate the sample area.
+Our doctors may use X-rays, ultrasound, or MRI during a breast biopsy to locate the sample area precisely.
 Our breast surgeons and radiologists commonly perform the following types of breast biopsies in southeastern Massachusetts and Rhode Island to patients who have a lump in their breast or have had an abnormal screening mammogram.

 MRI-Guided Breast Biopsy

 Magnetic resonance imaging (MRI) may be used by your radiologist to view abnormal breast tissue that may not have been easily identified using other imaging methods.
 During this procedure, the radiologist will utilize a vacuum-powered instrument that uses pressure to collect many tissue samples during one needle insertion.